Nusle Bridge: Description

 The bridge is 485 metres long and 26.5 metres wide, consisting of a reinforced concrete structure with four pillars.
 Two sections of the bridge span 68.5m and the other three span 115.5m.
 The average height above the valley is 42.5m.
 The conduit for the metro line C has a trapezoidal cross section, with a height of almost 6.5 m and wall thickness from 30 to 110 cm.
 The road is illuminated by lamps mounted in the central reservation.

 Position

-The bridge crosses, inter alia, Folimanka Park, Botič stream and the railway line from Prague main station to Smíchov.
+The bridge crosses, among other things, Folimanka Park, the Botič stream, and the railway line from Prague main station to Smíchov.
 The majority of the bridge belongs to the administrative district of Prague 2.
 The section which lies to the south of the railway track below, however, belongs to Prague 4.

 History

 Construction began in 1967 and it opened on 22 February 1973 under the name Klement Gottwald Bridge (Czech: Most Klementa Gottwalda), honouring the late communist revolutionary and former president Klement Gottwald.